ghiscoding/remove-glob/README.md

 ## remove-glob

-A tiny cross-platform utility to remove items or directories recursively, also accepts optional glob support.
+A tiny cross-platform utility to remove items or directories recursively, it also accepts an optional glob pattern.
 There's also a CLI for easy, cross-platform usage.
 It uses 2 small dependencies [tinyglobby](https://www.npmjs.com/package/tinyglobby) for glob support and [cli-nano](https://www.npmjs.com/package/cli-nano) for the CLI.

 Inspired by [rimraf](https://www.npmjs.com/package/rimraf) and [premove](https://www.npmjs.com/package/premove) but with glob support.